Cyberexe1/ASTRA/README.md

 In ancient Indian mythology, an Astra was a powerful celestial weapon capable of revealing weaknesses, overcoming formidable defenses, and changing the course of battle.
 Inspired by that idea, ASTRA brings the same philosophy to cybersecurity—helping security professionals identify vulnerabilities, uncover hidden attack surfaces, and gain the intelligence needed to defend modern applications.

 ASTRA is a desktop security analysis tool that automates what you'd normally do by hand in browser DevTools — and goes considerably deeper.
+It works in two modes:

-You give it a URL; it drives a real headless browser to that page, records every network request the page makes, runs a battery of passive and active security checks against what it captured, and then hands the whole picture to an LLM that writes up a prioritized risk report.
+- **Website scan** — give it a URL; it drives a real headless browser to that page, records every network request, runs a battery of passive and active security checks, and hands the whole picture to an LLM that writes up a prioritized risk report.
+- **Repo scan** — give it a GitHub repository URL; it pulls the source (via the GitHub API or a full `git clone`) and scans for leaked secrets, vulnerable dependencies, CI/CD workflow risks, repo-hygiene problems, and insecure code patterns.

 It's built with Electron + TypeScript + Playwright and runs entirely on your machine.
-Nothing is captured or analyzed on a remote server — the only outbound call to a third party is the optional AI step, and that's something you opt into with your own API key.
+Nothing is captured or analyzed on a remote server — the only outbound calls to third parties are the optional AI step, OSV.dev dependency lookups, and the GitHub API, all of which you control.

 ---